vhelin-hub/crosskey2020/README.md

 # crosskey_2020_helin

 Code test, the Mortage plan:
-In this test I have been programming an mortage calculator for the centric bank Money Bin Inc. in Duckburg.
+In this test I have been programming a mortage calculator for the centric bank Money Bin Inc. in Duckburg.
 The code that I have been writing comes in Javascript and HTML.

 Getting started and background:
 In the beggining when I was given the project I started to look for information of how to program the calculator.
 I used various programming sources on Google and videos on Youtube as my guideline.
 I am a self-learned programmer, mainly in Python, and therefore it was a challange to take on the task.
 I have programmed this code myself, with Google and Youtube as my teachers.
 I hope the result represents what you had in mind.
-Otherwise I will continue my practice in Java and apply for your summer internship again next year.
+Otherwise I will continue practice Java and apply for your summer internship again next year.

 Prerequisites: